basho/riak-python-client/README.rst

     python setup.py install

-There is an additional dependency on the Python package `setuptools`.
+There are additional dependencies on Python packages `setuptools` and `protobuf`.

 From PyPI
 ---------